blackmagic-debug/black-magic-org/usage/swo.md

 ## Halting SWO recovery

-If you wish to stop recovery of SWO, decoding of ITM data, or need to get the firmware to resynchronise with your target, you can run `monitor traceswo disable` to spin the SWO engine down.
+If you wish to stop recovery of SWO, decoding of ITM data, or need to get the firmware to resynchronise with your target, you can run `monitor swo disable` to spin the SWO engine down.
 Note, this frees any buffers associated with the SWO data recovery and resets state.
 This is required if you wish to scan for targets over JTAG.